godspeedsystems/gs-documentation/docs/welcome.md

 In the Saarthi chat box, type:

 ```
-Create a microservice for product catalog with CRUD operations and Postgres as datasource.
+Create a godspeed microservice for product catalog with CRUD operations using Postgres database.
 ```

 Saarthi will: